 Heat engines can be typically illustrated on a PV diagram,

-Pressure-Volume (PV) diagrams are the basic tool for the study of heat engines which use gas as the working substance.PV diagram will be a closed-loop for a cyclic heat engine.
-Area of the loop is the representation of the amount of work done during the cycle.
+Pressure-Volume (PV) diagrams are the basic tool for the study of heat engines that use gas as the working substance.PV diagram will be a closed-loop for a cyclic heat engine.
+The area of the loop is the representation of the amount of work done during the cycle.